 Medical Diagnosis and Treatment Bills

-Consider keeping a log sheet at the front of the folder so you can quickly access the record you’re looking for.
-This folder or section of your expandable file folder includes bills and records from therapists, physicians, hospitals, psychologists, ambulance services, and any other bill that relates to your physical or mental injury from the date of the accident to the present day.
+Consider keeping a log sheet at the front of the folder to access the record you’re looking for quickly.
+This folder or section of your expandable file folder includes bills and records from therapists, physicians, hospitals, psychologists, ambulance services, and any other bill related to your physical or mental injury from the date of the accident to the present day.

 Lost Income and Wage Verification

-Ask your employer for a letter documenting lost wages that were the result of your injury from the accident.
+Ask your employer for a letter documenting lost wages resulting from your accident injury.
 Also, keep a copy of your pay stubs and any other verification of your inability to work, including medical records detailing why you cannot return to work after the injury.
 Copies of your W-2 forms or the last year’s taxes may help prove income loss.

 Police Report and Witness Statements